Accidental Death Benefit Rider in Term Life Insurance

 Tax-Free Payouts

-The payout received from an Accidental Death Benefit rider is generally not considered taxable income under Section 10(10D) of Income Tax Act.
+The payout received from an Accidental Death Benefit rider is generally not considered taxable income under Section 10(10D) of the Income Tax Act.
 This means that if the benefit is paid out due to an unfortunate accident, the amount received by the beneficiaries is usually exempt from income tax.

 FAQs about Accidental Death Benefit Rider in Term Insurance